 Wohlschegel’s Naples Maple Farm will have granulated maple sugar in robust, regular, sprinkles and pebble sizes, and will offer a recipe of the week.
 Newbury Park Pastries will have chicken, veggie, panang, and pulled pork pot pies as well as quiche & tripleberry tarts.
 Eat Me Ice Cream is featuring a scoop each of chocolate cherry bomb & sour cherry creme fraiche ice cream on a homemade waffle cookie, vegan creamy peanut butter on a homemade waffle cookie dipped in Chocolate, and will have a few lavender goat cheese pints and lavender coconut pints.

 JonJohn’s Bakery will offer blueberry muffins, cobbler, and pies and zucchini bread with walnuts and chocolate chips.
 Small World Food will have country multigrain bread, sauerkraut, kimchi, almond hazelnut macaroons, and the usual selection of granola.
 Biscotti for Everybotti is featuring new flavors on the table this week — vegan chocolate, gluten-free coconut and gluten-free ginger biscotti.
 Community Composting will offer sign-ups for home pick-up and delivery of compost.

 Also at the Market

-The Brighton Farmers’ Market is sponsored by the Town of Brighton.
-For information on a Green Gardening workshop sponsored by the Town’s Recreation Department, see here.
+The Brighton Farmers’ Market is held every Sunday through October 26 from 9 am to 1 pm.
+It is held in the Brighton High School parking lot, 1150 Winton Road S., and is sponsored by the Town of Brighton.
 More information about the market can be found at www.brightonfarmersmarket.org or on the Market’s Facebook page.

 See you Sunday!